3BMLabs/.github/profile/README.md

 We are 3BMLabs, part of 3BM Consulting Engineers

 ## Vision
-Our goal is radical: everything open source. we shouldn't depend on big companies like Google or Microsoft.<br>
+Our goal is radical: everything open source. <br>

 Check out our [website](https://3bm.co.nl/) more information.